 Unfortunately, countless websites exist that cannot be read or used by members of the world’s largest minority.
-According to the National Business & Disability Council at The Viscardi Center in Albertson, New York, at least 90 percent of U.S. government and e-commerce websites in the U.S. alone have barriers that prevent people with disabilities from using them.
+According to the National Business & Disability Council at The Viscardi Center in Albertson, New York, at least 90 percent of government and e-commerce websites in the U.S. alone have barriers that prevent people with disabilities from using them.

-There are hundreds of web accessibility testing tools to pick from.
 You certainly can’t run them all, so how do you choose the right one?
 And how do you know you can rely on it?
 Here are seven questions to help you make the right choice.

-1. Is it recommended by an independent firm?
+1. Is the ADA website compliant test recommended by an independent firm?

-A company that makes money from a particular website testing tool is going to promote it over other options.
-Look for independent experts or firms that have listed their top choices and best-reviewed evaluation tools.
-Look for sources without something to gain from endorsing particular products.
+A company that makes money from the sales of a particular website testing tool is going to promote it over other options.
+Look for independent experts or firms that have listed the evaluation tools they consider to be useful, or have written positive reviews, without something to gain from endorsing particular products.

 2. Was it developed by a reliable organization?

 Who’s behind the testing software?
-Has it been developed by a reputable group in the industry?
-Is it from a company nobody’s ever heard of that seems only interested in your credit card number?
-There are many reliable free and premium web accessibility testing tools from established groups and individuals looking to make the web a better place.
-However, reputation can go a long way when choosing tools.
+Has it been developed by a reputable group or consortium in the industry?
+Or is it from a company nobody’s ever heard of that seems only interested in your credit card number?

-3. Is it on W3C’s Web Accessibility Evaluation Tools List?
+3. Is it on the W3C Web Accessibility Evaluation Tools List?

-The World Wide Web Consortium (W3C) maintains a list of Web Accessibility Evaluations Tools.4 The list includes well over 100 different kinds of website audit tools.
-W3C’s list is a great starting point.
+The World Wide Web Consortium (W3C) maintains a list of Web Accessibility Evaluations Tools.
+It includes almost 100 different kinds of website audit tools and is often a good place to start.
 The tools are searchable by type of tool, accessibility guidelines it tests against, etc.

 4. What standards or guidelines does it use?

-There are all kinds of accessibility guidelines from Section 508 requirements to the Irish National IT Accessibility Guidelines.
-If you specifically want to test whether your website is ADA compliant, the audit tools you use should be referring to the technical requirements of WCAG 2.0, which are the most universally accepted when it comes to online accessibility.
+There are all kinds of accessibility guidelines out there, from Section 508 requirements to the Irish National IT Accessibility Guidelines.
+If you specifically want to test whether your website is ADA compliant, the audit tools you use should be referring to the technical requirements of WCAG, which are the most universally accepted when it comes to online accessibility.

 5. Does it test for various levels of WCAG 2.0 conformance?
 What about WCAG 2.1?

-WCAG 2.0 describes three levels of accessibility: A, AA, and AAA.
+WCAG 2.0 describes three levels of accessibility, from minimum to highest: A, AA and AAA.
 Level AA is usually the target level, since it’s more serviceable than level A, and not as difficult to achieve as level AAA.
 The website test you choose should make distinctions between these three levels.

 6. Does it check for multiple types of barriers?

 Some audit tools look for many different kinds of accessibility problems.
 Others only check for one type of barrier, such as use of color.
 If you want to know whether your website is ADA compliant, testing just one or two features won’t be much help.
-These tools are also intended to be used alongside manual testing.

 7. What kind of report does it produce?

 The right ADA website compliance test can certainly be useful.
 They can give you a sense of how accessible your website is for customers with disabilities, and what kinds of barriers might be preventing them from being able to browse or fill out forms, for example.
-But in order to be confident your website complies with the ADA, it’s best to have a thorough accessibility evaluation done by experts.
+But in order to be confident your website is in full compliance with the ADA, it’s best to have a thorough accessibility evaluation done by experts.
 They will perform a variety of checks, not just automated testing.
 They can also provide remediation services and routine audits.
-Why wonder whether you’re violating the law, when you can take concrete steps to make sure that you’re not?